Self-forced inspirals with spin-orbit precession: Results

 \subsection{Waveform mismatches}

 \mycomment{

 } To generate waveforms, we use a semi-relativistic approximation to produce quadrupole waveforms which can be seen in Figs.~\ref{fig:WFEarly} and \ref{fig:WFLate}~\cite{Babak2007}.
 These figures show the first and last 3.5 hours of the waveforms produced by the OG, NIT and TTE trajectories respectively, sampled once every 10s.
+The source is viewed edge on, i.e., the detector is located at a latitude $\Theta = \pi/2$ and an azimuth of $\Phi = 0$ with respect to the source.
 From the plots it is clear that the two waveforms overlap significantly.
 The waveform mismatch between the OG waveforms and both the NIT and TTE waveforms is $\sim 2.5 \times 10^{-8}$.
 This means that they meet the indistinguishability criteria~\cite{Flanagan1997, Lindblom2008, McWilliams2010} from the OG waveforms for signal-to-noise ratios (SNRs) of up to at least~$4500$.

 Intuitively, one would expect the error in our averaging procedure to scale with the size of the orbital timescale oscillations which themselves scale with the mass ratio and the orbital inclination.
 As such, we wish determine the section of the parameter space where the difference in the waveforms between the OG and the NIT/TTE inspirals would be small enough not to matter for LISA data science.
-To do this, we first fix the mass of the primary to be $10^6 M_\odot$ and created a function which uses adiabatic inspirals and root-finding to numerically compute the initial orbital separation for an inspiral which will take one year to reach the ISSO for a given inclination and mass ratio.
+To do this, we first fix the mass of the primary to be $10^6 M_\odot$ and create a function which uses adiabatic inspirals and root finding to numerically compute the initial orbital separation for an inspiral which will take one year to reach the ISSO for a given inclination and mass ratio.
 We then create a grid of mass ratios $\mr = \{1, 10^{-1/2},10^{-1}, 10^{-3/2},10^{-2},10^{-5/2} ,10^{-3}, 10^{-7/2}, 10^{-4}\}$ and inclinations $x = \{0.74,0.79,0.84,0.89,0.94,0.99\}$.
-For each point on this grid, we calculate a year long inspiral using the OG equations of motion, the NIT equations of motion, and the TTE equations of motion and then generate a waveform from each.
+For each point on this grid, we calculate a year-long inspiral using the OG equations of motion, the NIT equations of motion, and the TTE equations of motion and then generate a waveform from each.